-Capped Digital Certificates of Deposit Linked to the J.P.
-Morgan Large-Cap Dynamic BlendSM 5 Index due January 4, 2027
+Auto Callable Certificates of Deposit Linked to the J.P.
+Morgan Large-Cap Dynamic BlendSM 5 Index due August 30, 2029

-- The certificates of deposit ("CDs") are designed for investors who seek a fixed return of at least 28.00% (for an annual percentage yield ("APY") of at least 6.36%) at maturity if the Final Value of the J.P.
-Morgan Large-Cap Dynamic BlendSM 5 Index is greater than or equal to the Initial Value. - Investors should be willing to forgo interest payments, while seeking full repayment of principal at maturity. - The CDs are issued by JPMorgan Chase Bank, National Association ("JPMorgan Chase Bank").
+- The certificates of deposit ("CDs") are designed for investors who seek an early exit prior to maturity at a premium, if, on any Review Date, the closing level of the J.P.
+Morgan Large-Cap Dynamic BlendSM 5 Index, which we refer to as the Index, is at or above the applicable Call Value. - The Call Value will be equal to a percentage of the Initial Value that increases progressively over the term of the CDs, starting with at most 102.50% of the Initial Value on the first Review Date and ending with at most 115.00% of the Initial Value on the final Review Date.
+See "Key Terms Call Value" for additional information. - The earliest date on which an automatic call may be initiated is August 28, 2023. - The CDs are also designed for investors who seek exposure to any appreciation of the Index over the term of the CDs if the CDs have not been automatically called. - Investors should be willing to forgo interest payments, while seeking full repayment of principal at maturity or upon an automatic call. - The CDs are issued by JPMorgan Chase Bank, National Association ("JPMorgan Chase Bank").
 The CDs are insured only within the limits and to the extent described in this term sheet and in the accompanying disclosure statement.
 See "Selected Risk Considerations Risks Relating to the CDs Generally Limitations on FDIC Insurance" in this term sheet.
 Any payment on the CDs in excess of FDIC insurance limits is subject to the credit risk of JPMorgan Chase Bank. - Investing in the CDs is not equivalent to investing in a conventional CD or directly in the J.P.
-Morgan Large-Cap Dynamic BlendSM 5 Index, any of its constituents or any of the futures contracts composing any of its constituents. - Minimum denominations of \$1,000 and integral multiples thereof - The CDs are expected to price on or about December 29, 2022 and are expected to settle on or about January 4, 2023. - CUSIP: 46593L4X4 - JPMorgan Chase & Co., our parent company, and/or its affiliates have made unconditional and irrevocable donations to Start Small.
+Morgan Large-Cap Dynamic BlendSM 5 Index, any of its constituents or any of the futures contracts composing any of its constituents. - Minimum denominations of \$1,000 and integral multiples thereof - The CDs are expected to price on or about August 26, 2022 and are expected to settle on or about August 31, 2022. - CUSIP: 46593LVJ5 - JPMorgan Chase & Co., our parent company, and/or its affiliates have previously agreed to make unconditional and irrevocable donations to Start Small.
 Think Big., Inc. ("Start Small Think Big"), a nonprofit organization, to support one or several diverse entrepreneurship projects.
 These donations are not contingent on the sale of the CDs and will not impact the final terms of the CDs.
 We or our affiliates expect to realize profits for assuming risks inherent in hedging our obligations under the CDs.
 Some of these projected profits, if any, may be used to offset a portion of the donations.
 See "Supplemental Donation Information" in this term sheet. - The issuance of the CDs and the related use of proceeds are not intended to comply with the Social Bond Principles, June 2021.
 See "Supplemental Donation Information" in this term sheet.

 Investing in the CDs involves a number of risks.
-See "Risk Factors" beginning on page 7 of the accompanying disclosure statement, "Risk Factors" beginning on page US-3 of the accompanying underlying supplement and "Selected Risk Considerations" beginning on page TS-5 of this term sheet.
+See "Risk Factors" beginning on page 7 of the accompanying disclosure statement, "Risk Factors" beginning on page US-3 of the accompanying underlying supplement and "Selected Risk Considerations" beginning on page TS-8 of this term sheet.